cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 vi /etc/config/network
 ```

-At the beginning of the file, there should a bunch of `config interface` for `loopback`, `lan`, and `wan`, for example, and at the end, there should be the mesh interfaces we previously created for the mesh node, namely `bat0` and `mesh`.
+At the beginning of the file, there should a bunch of `config interface` for `loopback`, `lan`, and `wan`, for example, as well as a default `config device` for the `lan` bridge, called `br-lan`, and.
+At the end, of course, there should be the mesh interfaces we previously created for the mesh node, namely `bat0` and `mesh`.
 There are at least two options at this point:

-1. Create an entirely new `lan` interface for `bat0` (e.g., `lan_bat0`), at the expense of additional `dhcp` and `firewall` configuration;
+1. Create an entirely new local network for `bat0`, called `default`, at the expense of additional `dhcp` and `firewall` configuration;
-2. Or use the existing, default `lan` interface by simply bridging `lan` and `bat0`.
+2. Or use the existing, `lan` network by simply bridging `bat0` at the `config device` `br-lan` stanza, as follows:
+    ```
+    config device
+            option name 'br-lan'
+            option type 'bridge'
+            list ports 'eth0.1'  ##edit according to your device list ports 'bat0.1'
+    ```

-While the latter option is much easier than the former, we will choose the first here (i.e., create a new `lan` from the ground up) because it makes this tutorial compatible with multiple devices (switched or switchless) and it allows us to keep the default `lan` (`192.168.1.0/24`) as a management/debugging network.
-(Later on, we will see how to bridge the default `lan` with any `bat0` VLAN, for example, so the default `lan` becomes accessible to the mesh as well.
+While the latter option is much easier than the former, we will choose the first here (i.e., create a new local network from the ground up) because it makes this tutorial compatible with multiple devices (switched or switchless) and it allows us to keep the original `lan` (`192.168.1.0/24`) as a management/debugging network.
+(Later on, we will see how to bridge the original `lan` with any `bat0` VLAN, for example, so the original `lan` becomes accessible to the mesh as well.
 For now, keep it simple.)

-At the bottom of the `/etc/config/network` file, let's add the following `lan_bat0` configuration
+At the bottom of the `/etc/config/network` file, let's add the following two stanzas:

 ```
-config interface 'lan_bat0'
+config device
+        option name 'br-default'
-#        option type 'bridge'	#uncomment if bridging in ifname as well
+        option type 'bridge'
+        list ports 'bat0'

+config interface 'default'
-        option ifname 'bat0'
+        option device 'br-default'
         option proto 'static'
-        option ipaddr '192.168.10.1'	#static addr for this gateway on the 192.168.10.0/24 net option netmask '255.255.255.0'
+        option ipaddr '192.168.10.1'  ##static address on the new 192.168.10.0/24 network pool option netmask '255.255.255.0'
-#        list dns '1.1.1.1'	#uncomment to enable cloudflare dns server instead
-        list dns '8.8.8.8'	#google dns server
+        list dns '1.1.1.1'  ##comment out to enable cloudflare dns list dns '8.8.8.8'  ##comment out to disable google dns
 ```

+The first stanza (`config device`) creates a **bridge** (layer 2) for the `default` network, while the second stanza (`config interface 'default'`) creates the proper `default` **network** (layer 3) at the `192.168.10.0/24` pool, then sets a static IP address for this device at `192.168.10.1` and broadcasts to any client that they should use the external DNS servers `1.1.1.1` and `8.8.8.8`.

 **Save the file** and exit it.